leventkaracan/MiT-MFIF/README.md

 ```
 ## Contact

-Feel free to cantact me to ask any question, discuss method, collaborate to solve various computer vision and image processing problems.
+Feel free to contact me to ask any questions about MiT-MFIF and collaborate to solve various computer vision and image processing problems.